-PHASE 4 REOPENING TASK FORCE
+PHASE 4 REOPENING TASK FORCE/COVID TASK FORCE

 Beginning in early September, with site improvements and mitigation strategies and protocols in place, the work of the task force shifted to focus more on what will be needed for successful in-person learning (e.g., class cohort size, drop off and pick up procedures, daily schedules).
 Along with this new focus, the composition of the task force shifted as well.
+In January, this group was renamed the COVID Task Force.